 EasyAzon is a great idea, and has a lot of potential.
 I plan to keep it for it's image displaying feature because it complies with Amazon Associates terms of service.
+I like the look, and would rather have it on my site than delete it.
 However, there are a lot of bugs in the plugin, and it actually hasn't helped conversions or earnings as much as I hoped.

 Ready to by EasyAzon4?
 Get it from my affiliate link here.